AE Aquarii

 AE Aquarii is a cataclysmic variable binary star of the DQ Herculis type.
 Based upon parallax measurements, the system is located at a distance of about 280 ly from the Earth.
 Because of its unique properties, this system has been subject to a number of scientific studies.
 The white dwarf in the AE Aquarii system is the first star of its type known to give off pulsar-like pulsations that are powered by its rotation and particle acceleration.

+Arno Arthur Wachmann discovered that the star was variable after examining four photographic plates taken from 1923 through 1930.
+He classified the star as a mira variable based on that sparse data set.
+Wachmann published the discovery in 1931, naming the star 342.1931 Aquarii.
+In 1938, Ernst Zinner classified the star, which by then had received the variable star designation AE Aquarii, as a cataclysmic variable, based upon a much larger data set.